RomanPilyushin/Mind/toefl Speaking.md

 For instance,

 ####
+Do you agree or disagree with the following statement?
+It is important for children to learn to draw or paint.
+Use details and examples to explain your opinion.

+####
 Imagine you are looking for a new place to live near your university.
 You have two choices.
 The first place is in a house, which you would share with several other students.
 The second place is a small apartment, which you would not have to share with others.
 Which would you choose?
 Explain why.

 ####